 - Create an outline of broad categories like plumbing, electrical, foundation work, framing, roofing, etc. then break each category out into subcategories to get a better look at your potential expenses.

-- List out every little thing you can think of inside of a particular job and price it out at your local hardware stores.
+- List out every little thing you can think of within a particular job and price it out at your local hardware stores.

 Start with just the large categories and do a rough estimate on those, making sure to add at least another 50% to your estimate as stated in number 1.
 From there, find your subcategories and begin making a working list of materials.